Dheeraj-1302/EV-Data-Analysis/README.md

 * Vehicle Location: GPS coordinates (longitude, latitude) of the vehicle’s registered location
 * Electric Utility: The energy provider for the area (e.g., Puget Sound Energy, City of Seattle)
 * 2020 Census Tract: The Census tract for demographic and geographic analysis

+### Objective
+The objective of this project is to analyze Electric Vehicle (EV) registration data in the state of Washington (WA) using Python.
+The dataset includes details such as vehicle make and model, electric range, base MSRP, model year, and geographic distribution (city and county).
+This analysis aims to uncover trends in EV adoption across different regions, evaluate the distribution of vehicle types and ranges, and gain insights into pricing and model popularity.
+The project uses data visualization and exploratory data analysis (EDA) techniques to support better understanding of the growing EV landscape in Washington State.